You can also contact us by:

 HathiTrust, an immense, continuously updated digital collection providing enhanced search and availability of millions of public domain, in-copyright, and permissioned digitized books, federal government documents and serial publications in a variety of languages from sources such as Google Books, Internet Archive, Microsoft and initiatives at partner academic and research institutions.
 Though the portal is open to the public, logging in with your Campus Connect credentials opens up additional functionality such as full PDF downloads of public domain and permissioned works and options to create and share content collections.

-There are multiple options for teaching and learning environments in the John T. Richardson Library on the Lincoln Park Campus.
-Here is a brief overview of the different spaces we have made available for the DePaul community.
+There are multiple options for teaching and learning environments in the John T. Richardson Library on the Lincoln Park Campus, from a meeting room, a Zoom+ teaching/meeting space, the Maker Hub and more.
+Learn more about JTR's work spaces.

 Starting your digital scholarhsip project is one click away.